Tarrafal concentration camp: First phase

-The "Frying Pan"
+The "Frigideira"

-The "Frying Pan" was meant to punish prisoners who disobeyed the rules.
-Also known as the "elimination chamber", or the "torture chamber", it was the form of punishment that most instilled fear upon the prisoners.
-According to Pedro Martins, the "Frying Pan" was created with the arrival of the second group of prisoners, where the punishments increased more and more and had the objective of quickly eliminating the antifascists physically.
+The "Frigideira" (English: "frying pan") was meant to punish prisoners who disobeyed the rules.
+Also known as the "elimination chamber", or the "torture chamber", it was the form of punishment that instilled the biggest fear in the prisoners.
+According to Pedro Martins, the "Frigideira" was created with the arrival of the second group of prisoners, where the punishments increased more and more and had the objective of quickly eliminating the antifascists physically.
 Before they entered, they were completely stripped naked.
-He described the "Frying Pan" as:
+He described the "Frigideira" as:

 Here, prisoners ate only bread and water, every other day.
 Torture was thus exacerbated along with starvation.
 It was described as "an open road to death in a place isolated from everything and everyone".
 Here, between 1937 and 1944, 30 prisoners died, 45 fell ill with malaria, with 14 deaths, and 52 obtained lung diseases.
-Prisoners could be kept in the "Frying Pan" for days, weeks, and even months.
+Prisoners could be kept in the "Frigideira" for days, weeks, and even months.
 In total, 2824 days spent in the "Frigideira" are accounted for by the current Resistance Museum.

-Due to strong pressure from the international community, as well as the anti-fascist action within the regime, and with the defeat of the Axis powers in World War II, the "Frigideira" was demolished and buried in São Miguel.
+Due to strong pressure from the international community, as well as reformers within the regime, and with the defeat of the Axis powers in World War II, the "Frigideira" was demolished and buried in São Miguel.
 On top of its former construction site, a chapel was built after the overthrow of the Estado Novo in memory of those who passed through there.
 In the second phase, it is replaced by the "Holandinha".